scolapicchioni/spa30/Lab06/readme.md

 - You will get two users: alice and bob - both with password Pass123$.

 - Open Visual Studio
-- Open the project youu just created in the `Lab06\Solution\MarketPlace\IdentityProvider` folder
+- Open the project you just created in the `Lab06\Start\MarketPlace\IdentityProvider` folder

 ## Identity Provider Configuration